rasteroid/gigaspaces-wiki-jekyll/early_access/index.markdown

 {%endcomment%}

-{%summary%}Here you will find milestone releases for XAP 11.0{%endsummary%}
+{%summary%}Here you will find milestone release for XAP 11.0{%endsummary%}

-# Release Candidate M1 b14701
+# Milestone M1 b14701